unconed/ThreeRTT.js/README.md

 renderer.render(scene, camera);
 ```

-Alternatively, you may call `stage.target.read()` to retrieve a virtual render target for use as a texture.
+Alternatively, you may call `rtt.read()` to retrieve a virtual render target for use as a texture.
 Call `.read(-1)`, `.read(-2)` to access history frames.

 Image feedback effect (tQuery)
 ---

-Create an isolated render-to-texture world by calling `.rtt()` and specify a fragment shader to render using `.fragment()`.
+Create an isolated render-to-texture world by calling `.rtt()`, which will be autosized to the framebuffer.
+Specify a fragment shader to render using `.fragment()`.
 Specify a literal piece of fragment shader code, or the ID of a script tag containing the source code.
 Optionally add custom textures and uniforms.
 You can access the `texture` sampler2D uniform to read from the previously rendered frame:

 ```
 var rtt = world.rtt().fragment(fragmentShader);